North Korea leader Kim Jong Un hails accord with South as landmark

 “The joint press release published at the contact provided a crucial landmark occasion of defusing the acute military tension and putting the catastrophic inter-Korean relations on the track of reconciliation and trust,” the North’s KCNA news agency on Friday quoted Kim as saying in a meeting with military aides.

-The comments were made at a meeting of the Central Military Commission of the North’s ruling Workers’ Party of Korea, the same forum led by Kim last week that warned of military action unless Seoul stopped its propaganda broadcasts.
+The comments were made at an enlarged meeting of the Central Military Commission of the North’s ruling Workers’ Party of Korea, the same venue led by Kim last week that warned of military action unless Seoul stops the propaganda broadcasts.

-On Friday, the South’s Unification Ministry said South Korea’s Red Cross had proposed, in a message sent to the North, to hold working-level talks in the border village of Panmunjom on Sept.
-7 to discuss reunions of separated families.

-Tuesday’s accord included a pact to hold the reunions of families split during the 1950-53 Korean War, many of whom are aging and hoping to see lost family members for the last time.